xuyuan/WhistelDetector/README.md

 # WhistleDetector

 ## Build
+use qibuild

 ## Calibration for specific whistle
+* run whistle_detector in PC
+* whistle, and check the ouput
+* adjust WhistleBegin and WhistleEnd in WhistleConfig.ini to fit specific whistle
+* restart whistle_detector and test until satisfied

 # Setup in NAO
 * build whistle recognition module with qibuild, copy _WhistleDetector/build-atom/sdk/lib/libwhistle_detector.so_ to _~/lib_ folder in NAO